REJOICE IN THE LORD ALWAYS (Part 2)

 Therefore, when the early disciples were opposed, imprisoned, beaten, ridiculed, or persecuted for the sake of Christ, they regarded it not as a strange or unusual thing.
 Rather, they embraced and endured it with joy (Acts 5:41-42).

-Second, the early disciples gloried and rejoiced in all their tribulations because of their unreserved and irrevocable surrender and submission to the Lordship of Christ and His will.
+Second, the early disciples could glory and rejoice in all their tribulations because of their unreserved and irrevocable surrender and submission to the Lordship of Christ and His will.

 The early disciples were completely sold out to the Lord Jesus – dead to themselves but alive to Christ.